by Nicole Carr

 With the help of ERAE’s Transition Services Program Specialists Joyce Liou and Jessica Hernandez, Huete accelerated his career plans and identified specific pathways to earn his high school diploma and various nursing certifications while pursuing his Associate of Arts degree in Nursing.

 “Jessica and Joyce helped me clearly see the path to my nursing goal, understand the steps needed to reach that goal, and overcome many problems,” he says.

 Huete’s journey to pursue a nursing career has not been an easy one.
 However, with his drive to succeed, Huete hopes to complete all the required nursing coursework and become a certified nurse this year.

 “I had no money, no training, and I couldn’t speak English.
 Without (Grossmont’s) help, I would have never found my way to a better place,” he says.

-Grossmont, an East Regional Adult Education Consortium program, provided Huete with job training and transition support to ensure his success in the ESL Program, and develop a path to meet his career goal.
+Grossmont, a member of East Region Adult Education, provided Huete with job training and transition support to ensure his success in the ESL Program, and develop a path to meet his career goal.
 His success is an example of the power of education, perseverance and resilience.

 “I’m going to be a nurse, and I couldn’t have done this without (Grossmont),” he says.

 For more information on HSE, ESL programs or other career pathway options, visit https://adultschool.guhsd.net/ or contact the Grossmont Adult Education office at (619) 588-3500.